 2.)
 Designing the server room layout with Cold and Hot aisles in mind.

-This may not be news to some, but for those who are unaware or unsure; arranging hot and cold aisles is a method of placing server racks so that if there are multiple lines of server racks that are all pushing the same type of air towards the aisles.
+This may not be news to some, but for those who are unaware or unsure; arranging hot and cold aisles is a method of placing server racks so that if there are multiple lines of server racks, you want to ensure that they are all pushing hot air in a different direction that the cold air intake.
 This typically means placing the fronts of the racks face each other and draw cold air from the cold aisle in and/or placing the the rear sides of the rows of racks face one another, expelling the hot air into the hot aisle.

 This will really only apply to those with multiple server racks, but the same concept can be applied to smaller setups as well.
 Consider the ventilation of the room, and plan the direction of your inlet and exhaust airflow according to the sides of the room responsible for the incoming cool air vents and the hot air return vents.